-Sec.
-22-2.
+22-5.2.
 Purpose.

-Voluntary agricultural districts promote agricultural values and the general welfare of the county and more specifically, increase identity and pride in the agricultural community and its way of life; decrease the likelihood of legal disputes, such as nuisance actions between farm owners and their neighbors; encourage the economic and financial health of agriculture; and increase protection from non-farm development and other negative impacts on properly managed farms within the unincorporated areas of the county, the Village of Tobaccoville, and the Town of Lewisville.
+Voluntary agricultural districts promote agricultural values and the general welfare of the county and more specifically, increase identity and pride in the agricultural community and its way of life; decrease the likelihood of legal disputes, such as nuisance actions between farm owners and their neighbors; encourage the economic and financial health of agriculture; and increase protection from non-farm development and other negative impacts on properly managed farms within the Town of Lewisville.

-Sec.
-22-3.
+22-5.3.
 Forsyth County Agricultural Advisory Board.